 We provide services including pubertal suppression, menstrual suppression, hormone therapy, and referrals for gender-affirming surgery.
 Lean more about our services:

-Gender-Affirming Surgery Referrals: Gender affirming surgery refers to a wide range of surgical interventions, including chest surgery, surgery involving reproductive organs, and surgery on facial structures.
-We work closely with several surgeons who are experienced in this type of care and can provide more information and referrals for patients seeking these services.
+- Gender-Affirming Surgery and Referrals: Gender affirming surgery refers to a wide range of surgical interventions, including chest surgery, surgery involving reproductive organs, and surgery on facial structures.
+Lurie Children’s does not perform gender-affirming surgery involving reproductive organs on patients of any age for the purposes of gender affirmation or transition.

 Patients referred for behavioral health support within our Gender & Sex Development Program may benefit from the services outlined below.